Terraform Cheat Sheet

 • locals assigns a name to an expression, allowing it to be used multiple times within a module without repeating it.

-• are like a function’s temporary local variables.
+• Are like a function’s temporary local variables.

-• helps to avoid repeating the same values or expressions multiple times in a configuration.
+• Helps to avoid repeating the same values or expressions multiple times in a configuration.

 • Output

-• are like function return values.
+• Are like function return values.

-• output can be marked as containing sensitive material using the optional sensitive argument, which prevents Terraform from showing its value in the list of outputs.
+• Output can be marked as containing sensitive material using the optional sensitive argument, which prevents Terraform from showing its value in the list of outputs.
 However, they are still stored in the state as plain text.

 • In a parent module, outputs of child modules are available in expressions as module.<MODULE NAME>.<OUTPUT NAME>.